Berkeley-MDes/tdf-fa23-BobWei3598/weekly_report_20230823.md

-# Example Report 1 - Week of 08/28/2023 (Week 2)
+#Weekly Report 08/31/2023
-## Jeff Lubow, Technology Design Foundations
+## Bob Tianqi Wei, Technology Design Foundations

 ### Summary:

-This week, I utilized the TDF Computational Design project files to evaluate a phone stand for my own documentation in the course.
-The result was that I cut it out to make sure that it fit my phone.
-I had some concerns about it fitting, so I measured a few times beforehand.
-I made it with laser-cut acrylic and it came out nicely.

-Some information about my process:
-I spent time in Rhino3d and was able to generate a multitude of different files for phones other than my own.
-I experimented with form factors and thought a lot about whether other phones would work within this procedurally generated design.

-I did some initial sketching here:
+This week in the TDF course, I learned the basics of using tools like Rhino, Grasshopper, and Figma.
+Additionally, I had the opportunity to create a phone stand using a laser-cutting machine.
+Prior to this, I completed safety training for Jacobs Hall equipment, which will enable me to utilize these resources more effectively for future creative projects.

+During my undergraduate studies, I gained experience with Rhino and used it extensively for various assignments, including my graduation project.
+However, I had never worked with Grasshopper, a parametric design tool, before.
+This week marked my introduction to Grasshopper, expanding my skill set beyond basic 3D modeling in Rhino.

 <img width="100%" src="sketch01.JPG"></img><br>
 <img width="100%" src="sketch02.JPG"></img>